hashicorp/boundary-ui/ui/desktop/README.md

 The Boundary CLI is downloaded and extracted to `electron-app/cli/` folder as part of packaging.
 CLI version is defined in `electron-app/config/cli.js`.

+Similar to running in development, you can also use `BYPASS_CLI_SETUP=true` to bypass the download of the CLI, which can be useful for pre-release testing.
+See [Developing Using Non-Release Versions of Boundary](#developing-using-non-release-versions-of-boundary) for more details.

 #### Environment Variables

 These environment variables may be used to customized the build.